 We have also been in close communication with our international partners.
 Our years of investing in trust and collaboration will be invaluable at this time.
 Here are some of the responses that we've heard back.
-Please keep in mind that this situation is rapidly evolving, and some of these responses are based on our best knowledge as of mid-March 2020.
+Please keep in mind that this pandemic situation is rapidly evolving, and some of these responses are based on our best knowledge as of mid-March 2020.

 “The staff here in Haiti is aware of the complexities of the spread of the virus.
 The same advice is being shared with the communities where we are working.
 Also, even before the COVID-19, because of the insecurity throughout Haiti, I have previously advised the non-local staff to limit their travel from their houses to their areas of work.
-We are in the process of writing a plan for when the virus reaches Haiti.
+We are in the process of writing a plan for when the pandemic reaches Haiti.
 Officially, any case will be confirmed by the Haitian public health authorities.
 We will remain prudent.”

 –Haiti Country Director